Metoclopramide: What You Need to Know Metoclopramide is a medicine that helps your stomach work better by making it move food through more quickly and easily. Doctors prescribe it when people have stomach problems like nausea, vomiting, or heartburn. It works by helping the muscles in your stomach a

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with metoclopramide:
+Check interactions with Metoclopramide:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.